brainstormforce/header-footer-elementor/readme.txt

 = WORKS WITH ALL THEMES =

-Elementor – Header, Footer & Blocks plugin works with all themes.
+Elementor – Header, Footer & Blocks Template plugin works with all themes.
 Few of the themes have direct support while for few you can choose a method to add theme support.

 In case you face any difficulty displaying header/footer, manually choose the theme support method.
-Visit Appearance > Header Footer Builder > Theme Support.
+Visit Appearance > Header Footer & Blocks > Theme Support.
 Select a method to suit your current theme and you are good to go!

 = STEPS TO USE THE PLUGIN =

-Step 1 - Visit Appearance > Elementor - Header Footer & Blocks Template and click on the ‘Add New’.
+Step 1 - Visit Appearance > Header Footer & Blocks and click on the ‘Add New’.

 Step 2 - Select ‘Type of Template’ (header/footer/block).
 Set its display location and user roles.